WhatsApp is addressing group video-calling limitations to better compete with Zoom

-The COVID-19 crisis has created winners and losers across the technology realm — ride-hailing apps have plummeted due to widespread shelter-at-home policies while demand for remote-collaboration and communication tools went through the roof.
+The COVID-19 crisis has created winners and losers across the technology realm — ride-hailing apps have plummeted due to widespread shelter-at-home policies while demand for remote-collaboration and communication tools have gone through the roof.

 An interesting trend is that services designed for specific use cases are now being given new life as businesses and consumers search for tools to meet their evolving needs.
 Video-conferencing platform Zoom jumped from 10 million daily users in December to more than 200 million in March and has become the defining app of the coronavirus era.
-Zoom is no longer just for businesses and is now being used widely for online education, fitness classes, and to help family and friends keep in touch.
+No longer just for business, Zoom is now being used widely for online education, fitness classes, and to help family and friends keep in touch.
 Microsoft Teams has also experienced unprecedented demand from a newly remote global workforce.
 And it too has gained traction in the consumer sphere, leading Microsoft to expand the scope of Teams to target family and friends.

 While it’s clear that video-calling apps are benefiting from the pandemic, what’s perhaps most interesting is that people are turning to enterprise-focused tools for personal social interactions.
 Countless consumer apps were already in place to connect people the world over — and usage across all the major social network apps has also risen, with Facebook last month revealing that voice and video-calling in Messenger and WhatsApp had more than doubled in some markets.